OSGConnect/tutorial-ScalingUp-R/README.md

 	montecarloPi(iternum)

-The header at the top of the file indicates that this script is meant to be run using R.
+The header at the top of the file (starting with `#!`) indicates that this script is meant to be run using R.

+If we were running a more intensive script, we would want to test our pipeline with a shortened, test script first.

 > If you want to test the script, start an R container, and then run
-> the script using `Rscript`:
+> the script using `Rscript`.
+For example:
 >
->     $ singularity shell \
+>     $ apptainer shell \
 >	   /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-r:3.5.0
->     Singularity osgvo-r:3.5.0:~> Rscript mcpi.R 10
+>     Singularity :~/tutorial-ScalingUp-R> Rscript mcpi.R 10
 >     [1] 3.14
->     Singularity osgvo-r:3.5.0:~> exit
+>     Singularity :~/tutorial-ScalingUp-R> exit
 >     $

-If we were running a more intensive script, we would want to test our pipeline with a shortened, test script first.

 ## Create a Submit File and Log Directory

 Now that we have our R script written and tested, we can begin building the submit file for our job.
-If we want to submit several jobs, we need to track log, out and error files for each job.
+If we want to submit several jobs, we need to track log, output, and error files for each job.
 An easy way to do this is to use the Cluster and Process ID values assigned by HTCondor to create unique files for each job in our overall workflow.

+In this example, the submit file is called `R.submit`.
-If you did not download the files for this example with the `tutorial` command, create a submit file named `R.submit`:
+If you did not download the tutorial files, create a submit file named `R.submit` and add the following contents:

-	universe = vanilla
 	+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-r:3.5.0"

 	executable = mcpi.R